 You can practice sample Essay questions here.

-The SAT test scores are usually available 14 days after the test day.
-A few days after the results, the scores are sent to the college recipients that you select before the test.
-You can send your score reports to 4 recipients up to 9 days after the test for free.
+The Scholastic Aptitude Test is a difficult one to crack but once done, the exam test scores are usually available 14 days after the test day.
+Make sure you know all the exam details.
+One needs to have a few days after the SAT exam results, the scores are sent to the college recipients that you select before the test.
+Up to 9 days, you can send your score reports to 4 recipients for free.
 After this, there is a fee charged for each of these recipients, unless you have a fee waiver.
-As for the applications part, University has their application either on the CommonApp or on the University Website or if you are applying to UK Uni’s, you can use UCAS.
+When it comes to the university applications, it is available on the CommonApp or on the University Website or if you are applying to UK University, you can use UCAS.
 Be sure to check individual university requirements and apply accordingly.

-Before taking the SAT, please research the colleges which do not require SAT.
+Before taking the SAT exams, research the colleges which do not require SAT score.
+If you do not need an SAT score to get into your dream college, why spend time preparing for SAT?
 We recommend you to double check with the colleges’ websites for the same as well.
-Additionally, a number of students prefer going for the ACT instead of SAT.
+Additionally, a number of students prefer going for the ACT instead of SAT exam registration.
 For those who are done with the tests, you have completed just about 1/10th of your application.
 The following is a guide on What To Do After SAT/ACT.

 Yocket is the largest regional online community for students with a desire to pursue higher education abroad.